 First, let’s set the scene.
-Change is well underway to Australia’s credit reporting system, with our data showing more than 80% of home loans and 60% of credit card accounts now having account payment information shared as part of the new Comprehensive Credit Reporting regime.
+Change is well underway to Australia’s credit reporting system, with our data showing the vast majority of home loans and credit card accounts now having account payment information shared as part of the new Comprehensive Credit Reporting regime.
 So whether or not you pay your loans and credit cards on time every month may now show on your credit report.

 All the data on your credit report is then used to calculate your credit score, which is essentially a snapshot of the information in the report, summarised as one number.

 It can be important to be aware of the changes to credit report data in Australia, as they could affect your credit health and, as a result, any future credit or loan applications you make.

 To help you better understand credit scores and the types of behaviour that can affect your score, here are some answers to a few common questions.